JaxsonJJerger/nutshell/README.md

 <, >, >>, 2>, 2>&1 (work in specified combination)

-- Attempted piping, does not work, will cause seg fault
+- Piping non-built-in commands (does not work with  I/O redirect)

 - Environment variable expansions (separate word or withing quotes/strings)